LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 However, this is just the tip of the iceberg.
 The possibilities of JSON schema are enormous: for further study, refer to the [JSON schema documentation](http://json-schema.org/documentation.html).

-Pages that violate your widget's schema definition will cause an error to be reported in your terminal, since schemas are processed _at build-time_.
+Pages that violate your widget's schema definition will cause an error to be reported in your terminal, since schemas are processed _at build-time_, avoiding runtime-overhead.
 If on the other hand the validation was successful, the widget controller (see below) will be able to access its feature configuration.